hilbix/pyrfb/README.md

   `sudo ln --relative -s web /var/www/html/vnc`

 - Serve PHP files from the `php/` directory.
-  If your web root is PHP enables you can do
+  If your web root is PHP enabled, you can do
   `ln --relative -s php/* web`

 - Be sure to restrict access to the web directory, as else anybody can send commands.